In the guide

 An additive means a substance, micro-organism or preparation intentionally added to feed or water in order to perform one or more specified functions.
-Additives must be authorised under EU Regulation (EC) No 1831/2003 on additives for use in animal nutrition.
+Additives must be authorised under Regulation (EC) No 1831/2003 on additives for use in animal nutrition.

 More information on additives can be found on the Food Standards Agency (FSA) website.

 Only approved additives may be used in animal feed.
 Some additives have a limited level of permitted use and are only available for certain species of animals.

 For a list of approved additives please refer to the European Union Register of Feed Additives on the European Commission website.
 The list of approved additives remains valid in Great Britain; however, applications for new authorisations, modifications to authorisations or authorisation renewals, in Great Britain, now need to be submitted to the FSA's regulated products application service.